mrleemon/project-custom-post-type/readme.txt

 == Copyright ==

-Project Custom Post Type is distributed under the terms of the GNU GPL
+Rather Simple Project Custom Post Type is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by